-Our long-term plan requires permanent solutions that will address inherent problems from the original design of public housing, constructed over 50 years ago that was, poorly designed, cheaply built and inadequately financed for building systems replacement.
-Accordingly, VIHA's comprehensive solution is to reposition the aged public housing portfolio with a strategy that will solve all the above issues and concerns.
+Our long-term plan involves implementing permanent solutions to address the inherent problems stemming from the original design of public housing, which was constructed over 50 years ago.
+These structures were poorly designed, cheaply built, and inadequately financed for building systems replacement.
+VIHA's comprehensive solution is to reposition our aging public housing portfolio with a strategy that addresses all these issues and concerns.

-Through this long-term planning, new opportunities will begin to arise in FY2024 for residents in the areas of homeownership, relocation, site-based waiting lists, project and Resident-based vouchers and implementation of a new Bright Path for resident services.
+Through this long-term planning, new opportunities will begin to arise in FY2025 for residents in the areas of homeownership, relocation, site-based waiting lists, project and resident-based vouchers, and continued implementation of Bright Path for resident services.
+The Virgin Islands Housing Authority (VIHA) has updated its Public Housing 5-Year Plan Strategic Goals for 2025-2029, and Annual Agency Plan for FY2025 in the areas highlighted below: